TeodoraSumurduc/fileToSQL/README.md

     + Logout: Logout from your account.
     + Load: Load a CSV/JSON file and generate SQL statements.
-    + Audit: Display command history for a user.
+    + Audit: Display the last 5 commands history for a user.
     + Execute: Execute a specific SQL command from history.

 For Admin users: